realjanpaulus/clf_stylo_comp/README.md

 # clf_stylo_comp

-Term paper for the Course "Stylometry" of the Julius-Maximilians-University, WS 19/20.
+Comparison of Burrows Delta with Machine Learning methods for the Course "Stylometry" of the Julius-Maximilians-University, WS 19/20.